 Julia expected parenting to be a challenge, but she wasn’t prepared for what she found herself facing with her little boy, Miguel.
 Miguel barely slept as an infant and didn’t improve as he got older.
 He threw frequent tantrums, recoiled when anyone tried to touch him and eventually became a danger to himself and others with his out-of-control behavior.

 For most of his life Tyler* was plagued by physical and mental challenges including fatigue, attention deficit, disorganization, poor memory, rumination, depression, and anxiety.

 At age 12 he was diagnosed with ADHD and prescribed Adderall.
-He took it for 11 years until finally saying, no more.
+He took it for five years until finally saying, no more.
 Besides not helping him with his issues,